jgbrainstorm/computational_psychometrics/README.md

 # computational_psychometrics

-*This is the code repo for the forthcoming book, Computational Psychometrics*
+*This is the code repo for the forthcoming book, Computational Psychometrics, edited by Alina A. von Davier, Robert Mislevy, and Jiangang Hao*

 ## Table of Contents